 If you adopt a pet, you could well be saving his life - literally - and in my book, that's one excellent reason to adopt a dog!

-If you adopt a cocker spaniel, you'll be saving yourself a whole heap of cash!
+If you adopt a cocker spaniel, you'll save yourself a whole heap of cash!

 Adopting is cheaper than buying a dog from a breeder, making it much more affordable.